TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. data:: OP_NO_TLSv1_3

    Prevents a TLSv1.3 connection.
 This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
-It prevents the peers from choosing TLSv1.3 as the protocol version.
+It prevents the peers kutoka choosing TLSv1.3 as the protocol version.
 TLS 1.3 is available with OpenSSL 1.1.1 or later.
    When Python has been compiled against an older version of OpenSSL, the flag defaults to *0*.